Institute Publications

 [more]

-Die deutsche Rechtsprechung auf dem Gebiete des internationalen Privatrechts [German Court Rulings in Private International Law], abbreviated “IPRspr”, is a collection of German court decisions on private international law and international civil procedure in publication since 1926.
-In 2020, work began on converting from hardcopy book format to a freely accessible online database.
+Die deutsche Rechtsprechung auf dem Gebiete des internationalen Privatrechts [German Court Rulings in Private International Law], abbreviated “IPRspr”, is a collection of German court decisions on private international law and international civil procedure.
+From 1926 to 2020, it was published in print form annually.
+Since 2024, all decisions filed since 2003 have been made freely accessible in an online database that is independently maintained by the Institute (diamond open access).

 [more]